 Orthodontic treatment for your child is vital for their long-term health, self-esteem, and success in life.
 Studies consistently show that a confident smile leaves a positive impression in social and professional encounters.
 By investing in their smile, you provide them with an opportunity to make a lasting first impression.

-Most children will need only a single step of full braces upon eruption of all adult teeth (average age 12).
-The average treatment time for your child’s full braces is 18 to 24 months.
+Most children will require a single phase of full braces once their adult teeth have erupted (around age 12).
+The average treatment duration for full braces is 18 to 24 months.

-Some children, however, need a preliminary stage of treatment know as Early Orthodontic Intervention (Phase One Treatment) during the ages of 7 to 10 years old, followed by full braces (Phase Two Treatment) when all permanent teeth come in, around age 12.
-Early Treatment may be necessary to create/gain space for the developing permanent teeth, break harmful oral habits, and to facilitate a better bite and function when all adult teeth erupt later (see more below).
+In some cases, early orthodontic intervention (Phase One Treatment) may be necessary between the ages of 7 and 10 years.
+This is followed by full braces (Phase Two Treatment) when all permanent teeth have emerged, typically around age 12.
+Early treatment helps create space for permanent teeth, correct harmful habits, and promote optimal bite and function as the remaining adult teeth develop.

-But how do you as a concerned parent know if your child needs Early (Phase I) Orthodontic Treatment?
+But how can you, as a concerned parent, determine if your child needs Early (Phase I) Orthodontic Treatment?